 The Directors' profiles of the current Board are found under the section entitled "Corporate Governance - Board of Directors" of this annual report.
 The Board comprises Directors who provide core competencies in accounting and finance, business experience, industry knowledge, legal expertise, strategic planning and customer-based experience and knowledge.
-Their age ranges from 48 to 70 years old.
+Their age ranges from late-40s to late-70s, who have served on the Board for different tenures.